openharmony/bundlemanager_ecological_rule_manager/README.md

 ##### 2.3 Deliver App Enhancement Data:
 App enhancement data is an extended interface, which can be implemented by developers as required.
 Interface Definition：function setAppEnhancedDatas(operType: number, appData: string):：number。
 This interface is used to extend rule instructions.
 Some app attribute information is required in some scenarios.
-For example, if you need to know which apps are in the blacklist for rule determination, this interface can be used to deliver the app blacklist.
+For example, if you need to know which apps are in the blocklist for rule determination, this interface can be used to deliver the app blocklist.